The Bible says in Judges 11:24-27, “Wilt not thou possess

 was very important to Jephthah that he keep the word that he promised to the

 Lord.
 No person is any better than their word.
-In the course of life many people
+In the course of life many

-have told me that they are going to do a certain thing and then do not do it.
+people say that they are going to do a certain thing and then do not do it.
 Too

 The following verses tell